ssithimo/cannabis-ecommerce-recommendation/README.md

 - Integrate conditional probabilities for purchasing behaviors in simulated data for better model outcomes
 - Integrate user demographics for more granular personalization
 - Experiment with LightGCN or other graph neural network recommenders
 - Deploy as an API endpoint for product recommendation
+- Employ LLM text embeddings (OpenAI api) with graph-based emebeddings to create a better hybrid recommendation system

 ---